 One week exploring the little travelled Bangladesh.
 From Dhaka, to the tea gardens of the north east and visiting the stunning Lalakhal area.

 Bangladesh is one of those countries little travelled countries that you don’t hear much about.
 Always on the hunt for lesser travelled destinations, we didn’t hesitate when the opportunity arose for us to visit.
-Accompany my parents on a week long business trip, we were super pumped to explore Bangladesh and get a little off track.
+Accompanying my parents on a week long business trip, we were super pumped to explore Bangladesh and get a little off track.
 But unlike our usual thrifty backpacking adventures, this trip was quite different.
 We really got to see a side of Bangladesh that the average tourist wouldn’t.

 Getting to Bangladesh